Believe it or not, but laundry is the one chore that I really LOVE doing.

 3. I Wash in Cold Water AND Use a Heavy Duty Detergent

 Washing in cold water not only saves energy but it also more gentle on clothing than washing in warm or hot water.
-However not all laundry detergents work in cold water which is why I use, and love, method 4x concentrated laundry detergent.
+However not all laundry detergents work in cold water which is why I use and love Seventh Generation’s Free & Clear detergent, stain remover, and fabric softener.

-I love method for many reasons but mainly because it works!
+I love using a free & clear formula for many reasons but mainly because it works!

 4. Switch Clothing to the Dryer While I Make Lunch